boltsparts/BOLTS_archive/doc/openscad/basemodule.md

 The parameters must be a subset of the parameters of the class as it is defined in the [blt file]({{page.docroot}}/general/blt-files.html).

-The `classids` field contains a list of classids whichc this module can represent.
+The `classids` field contains a list of classids which this module can represent.
 Be careful, that the parameter names and meanings for all classes in this list must be the same, otherwise the some parameters can not be found for some classes.